surevine/RSS2Buddycloud/README.md

 * Redo scheduling of runs using http://quartz-scheduler.org/
 * Add a logger (e.g. log4j) rather than writing to console
 * Character set encoding issues/fixes

+## Licence

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see <http://www.gnu.org/licenses/>.